cheerfulstoic/ecto_watch/README.md

 Also if many updates are done in quick succession to the same record, subscribers will need to process all of the old results before getting to the newest one.
 For example if a LiveView is a subscriber it may get 10 updates about a record to the browser.
 If the LiveView has to make a query then it will be more likely to get the latest data.
 Since LiveView doesn't send updates when nothing has changed in the view for the user, this will mean less traffic to the browsers.

-### Why not send the `extra_columns` inside of a schema struct?
+### Why not send the values inside of a schema struct?

-If an application were to take the extra data from an event and pass it to some other part of the app, it may seem like the missig fields were actually missing from the database.
-Since the data sent due to `extra_columns` being sent isn't a complete load of the record, it doesn't make sense to send the whole struct.
+If an application were to take the extra data from an event and pass it to some other part of the app, it may seem like the missing fields were actually missing from the database.
+Since the data sent due to `extra_columns` isn't a complete load of the record, it doesn't make sense to send the whole struct.

 ### Scaling of queries

-If you have many processes which are subscribed to updates and each process, on receiving the message, makes a query to the database, this can lead to many queries.
+If you have many processes which are subscribed to updates and each process makes a DB query on receiving the message this could lead to many queries.
 You may solve this by creating a GenServer which listens for messages and then makes a single query to the database (e.g. every X milliseconds) to get all the records that need to be updated, passing them on via another `PubSub` message.

 This may be added later as a feature of `EctoWatch`.